dinesh-auti/dineshauti.in/content/about/index.md

 Hi, I'm Dinesh and this site is my attempt to declutter my thoughts and hopefully help others along the way.
 I don’t claim to have it all figured out.
 But I’ve learned that even small observations can spark clarity for someone else—and that’s worth writing down.

-I’m always looking for new opportunities to collaborate and eager to learn new things.
-If you have any questions, suggestions, or potential work opportunities, please feel free to reach out to me via email auti.dinesh3[at]gmail[dot]com

 ### Why this blog exists

 - To log things I’ve figured out—and the ones I haven’t.